jfrog/documentation/jfrog-applications/jfrog-applications/ide/intellij-idea/using-the-jfrog-plugin-in-the-jetbrains-ides.md

 #### General

-The JFrog IntelliJ IDEA Plugin enables continuous scans of your project with the JFrog Platform.
+The JFrog IDEA Plugin enables continuous scans of your project with the JFrog Platform.
 The security-related information will be displayed under the Local view.
 It allows developers to view vulnerability information about their dependencies and source code in their IDE.
 With this information, a developer can make an informed decision on whether to use a component or not before it gets entrenched into the organization’s product.

 Scan your project by clicking the Run Scan button.
 After the scan is done, a list of vulnerable files will appear.